 McDonald Law Firm in Columbia and Bethesda answers frequently asked questions below related to Maryland estate planning, special needs planning, Medicaid/long-term care planning and veterans pension planning.
 If you have other questions or require immediate assistance in one of these areas, call 443-741-1088 to schedule an initial consultation regarding your legal concerns.

-What is a Second Amendment Trust™, and how does it work?
+What is an ABLE Account and how does it work?

 What is a Special Needs Trust?